 (3) Click here to specify the time range to search.
 The following options will appear:

 By default, the last four hours are displayed.
 You can customize this default.

 (3a) Click on a preset to quickly search that time range.

 (3c) Enter the end time for your search.
-You can use any of the formats supported by the From time.
+You can use any of the formats explained in (3b).
 You can also enter a shortcut beginning with + to specify the amount of time you'd like to search, e.g. +24h or +1d to search a one-day period beginning at the From time.

 (4) Click these buttons to scroll to the beginning or end of your time range.

 (5) Use this button to continuously view new log messages matching your search.
 The log will update every 10 seconds.

 In Live Tail mode, most controls are hidden, so that more of your screen is available for log messages.
 Click the Stop button to return to the regular search view.

 After 10 minutes, Live Tail updates will pause.
 Click "Restart Live Tail" to resume.

 (6) Use these fields to search a specific server or log file.
 If you're using Kubernetes these will allow you to search cluster and controller name, respectively.
 You can use a single * as a wildcard at the beginning or end (but not the middle) of the server or log file name.